 If this is your first rodeo, there's a high likelihood that you've been issued a TRO.
 This means you've been served with an order and the date of the final hearing, which should be held sometime within the next few weeks.
 It's recommended that you cooperate when law enforcement eventually seizes your firearms.

 If you live with the person who sought the TRO, you won't be able to return to your home while the order is in effect.
-It's important to note that even though you may own the residence or if you were there first, with a TRO in effect, you'll still be required to move out.
+It's important to note that even though you may own the residence or if you were there first, with a TRO in effect, you'd still be required to move out.

 TROs last until a judge issues a FRO, removes it, or issues a further court order.